 2) “The Creator is perfect in all manner of existence”

-3) Due to this distinguishing quality, Maimonides states “and oneness and kingship is His”
+3) Due to this distinguishing quality, Maimonides states “and oneness and kingship are His”

 But can there be a king without subjects?
-This means that man — the only intelligent creature — must view God as king.
+This means that man—the only intelligent creature on earth—must view God as king.
 The knowledge of God’s unique nature to (eternally) exist, and that He is the Creator (2 complementary truths) must generate in man a respect for God, as the king.

 4) “Hashem of strength is His name”

 Here, Maimonides says God has a name.
 A “name” by definition, is that which distinguishes one being from another.
 When applied to God, Maimonides means to teach that God’s uniqueness is “known,” it is famous.
 As in, “he made a name for himself.”
-Maimonides teaches an idea similar to that of Rav Hai Gaon, who said the first of the Ten Commandments — “I am God” — is in fact not a command.
-Rav Hai Gaon said that God’s existence is so apparent, it would belittle the honor due to God, had there been a ‘command’ to know Him.
+Maimonides teaches an idea similar to that of Rav Hai Gaon, who said the first of the Ten Commandments—“I am God”—is in fact not a command.
+Rav Hai Gaon said that God’s existence is so obvious, it would belittle the honor due to God, had there been a “command” to know Him.
 God intentionally designed the universe precisely to reflect His existence and wisdom, so that mankind would stand in awe of God and all His marvels, and enjoy a life pursuing sciences, truths, and morality, to better understand the Creator.
 Thus, the overwhelmingly apparent wisdom reflected in the universe makes God’s existence undeniable.
 A command to know God would thereby belittle the obvious nature of His existence.